This article was reviewed in July 2024.

-The number of people seeking second employment has been rising steadily over the last two years according to recent figures from the Office for National Statistics.
-In the UK and globally, people are being impacted by the current cost of living crisis.
+The number of people seeking second employment has been rising steadily in recent years according to recent figures from the Office for National Statistics.
+In the UK and globally, people are being impacted by the current cost of living pressures.
 This may lead to employees needing to work additional jobs to cover their day-to-day living costs.

 Contract of employment